moka-guys/dnanexus_canvas/Readme.md

 ## What does this app output?

+The following outputs can be found in the `Results/canvas_out` directory:
 * A VCF with CNV calls for the input sample (`*.vcf.gz`).
 * A statistics file with coverage and variant frequency for each 100Kb window of the reference genome is also produced, along with various log files (`*.CoverageAndVariantFrequency.txt`).